hiperium/city-sectors/functions/city-data-function/README.md

 ```

 Recall this is used only for local development and testing purposes.
-The other Spring profiles don"t have this feature enabled.
+The other Spring profiles don't have this feature enabled.

 ---
 ## Deploying Lambda function Locally using Docker Compose.